 Charlotte Paul has thirty years of experience in stained glass, with the main focus being public building; including libraries, churches, universities, mental health facilities, and hospitals.
 As a public school art teacher, she understands the multiple levels of learning and challenges students to create beautiful glass panels that give years of enjoyment.

 Dan came to the Guild in November 2006, after having worked in social services for over 20 years.
 Trained in marriage & family therapy, Dan served as a counselor for youth at risk and their families.
-Always a fan of the arts, and one who values the unique context of community, the Guild has created a wonderful new chapter in his life.
-Together with his lovely wife, Lois, who coordinates the care of the Guild garden, and his two teenage boys, Dan enjoys the rich heritage and daily surprises that the greater Guild community continues to offer.
+Always a fan of the arts, and one who values the unique context of community, the Guild created a wonderful new chapter in his life, together with his lovely wife, Lois, who coordinated the care of the Guild garden, and their two sons.

 Shortly after graduation from college, with a BFA in ceramics, Donna Rozman followed her love of adventure to the small mountain town of Crested Butte, Colorado.
 There she met her husband, married and raised two sons.
 Donna has exhibited her work nationally and internationally, written several articles for ceramics publications, and taught many workshops.
 Donna participated in a six-week artist residency at the International Ceramics Studio in Kecskemet, Hungary and was a presenter at the 2010 International Ceramic Magazine Editors conference in Fuping, China.
 She earned her MFA from KSU where she and Nicole Copel were classmates.